 The Velineon VXL-3s electronic speed control is equipped with built-in Low-Voltage Detection.
 The Low-Voltage Detection circuitry constantly monitors the battery voltage.
-When the battery voltage begins to reach the minimum recommended discharge voltage threshold for LiPo battery packs. the VXL-3s will limit the power output to 50% throttle.
+When the battery voltage begins to reach the minimum recommended discharge voltage threshold for LiPo battery packs, the VXL-3s will limit the power output to 50% throttle.
 When the battery voltage attempts to fall below the minimum threshold, the VXL-3s will shut down all motor output.
-The LED on the speed control will slowly blink red. indicating a low voltage shutdown.
+The LED on the speed control will slowly blink red, indicating a low-voltage shutdown.
 The VXL-3s will stay in this mode until a fully charged battery is connected.

-Your model includes a Power Cell NiMH battery.
-The VXL-3s speed control's Low Voltage Detection has been disabled for best performance with this battery.
-The speed control's LED will glow red when it is turned on, indicating Low Voltage Detection is disabled.
-Be certain to activate Low-Voltage Detection if you install LiPo batteries in your model.
+The VXL-3s speed control's Low-Voltage Detection has been set up for best performance with the batteries supplied with your model.
+If factory-equipped with NiMH batteries, the speed control's LED will glow red when it is turned on, indicating Low-Voltage Detection is disabled.
+If factory-equipped with LiPo batteries, the LED will glow green when it is turned on, indicating Low-Voltage Detection is activated.
 Never use LiPo batteries while Low-Voltage Detection is disabled.

-Verify that Low-Voltage Detection is DISABLED:
+To verify the Low-Voltage Detection setting: